CMPUT301W21T27/betterTrialBook/README.md

 # Firebase Emulator
 How to set up emulator for UI testing: https://firebase.google.com/docs/emulator-suite/connect_and_prototype

-- make sure CLI is in the code folder
+- Ensure CLI is in the code folder

 - Before initializing (firebase init):
     - Firebase should already be initialized, so just run - ( firebase emulators:start )